timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART IV-SERVICE, SUPPLY, AND PROCUREMENT/CHAPTER 137-PROCUREMENT GENERALLY/CHAPTER 137-PROCUREMENT GENERALLY.md

   * (4) PRODUCT SUPPORT PROVIDER.—The term "product support provider" means an entity that provides product support functions.
 The term includes an entity within the Department of Defense, an entity within the private sector, or a partnership between such entities.

+  * (5) COVERED SYSTEM.—The term "covered system" means—

+    * (A) a major defense acquisition program as defined in section 2430 of this title; or

+    * (B) an acquisition program or project that is carried out using the rapid fielding or rapid prototyping acquisition pathway under section 804 of the National Defense Authorization Act for Fiscal Year 2016 (Public Law 114–92; 10 U.S.C.
+2302 note) that is estimated by the Secretary of Defense to require an eventual total expenditure described in section 2430(a)(1)(B).

+  * (6) MILESTONE B APPROVAL.—The term "Milestone B approval" has the meaning given that term in section 2366(e)(7) of this title.

-  * (5) MAJOR WEAPON SYSTEM.—The term "major weapon system" means a major system within the meaning of section 2302d(a) of this title.
+  * (7) MILESTONE DECISION AUTHORITY.—The term "milestone decision authority" has the meaning given in section 2431a(e)(5) of this title.

 ### §2337a.
 Assessment, management, and control of operating and support costs for major weapon systems
 * (a) GUIDANCE REQUIRED.—The Secretary of Defense shall issue and maintain guidance on actions to be taken to assess, manage, and control Department of Defense costs for the operation and support of major weapon systems.